harvard-lil/website-static/app/_posts/2018-11-06-the-story-of-the-case-law-domain.md

 ---
-title: The Story of the Case.law Domain
+title: The Story of the case.law Domain
 author: kelly-fitzpatrick
 ---
 Recently we [announced](https://lil.law.harvard.edu/blog/2018/10/29/caselaw-access-project-cap-launches-api-and-bulk-data-service/) the launch of the Caselaw Access Project at [case.law](https://case.law/).
 But we want to highlight the story of the case.law domain itself.